 What Can I Expect During Breast Lift Surgery?

 Examination by Dr. Birchenough will determine the best approach for mastopexy.
-Measurements of the breasts and chest, and discussion with him about the desired size and shape of the breast and location of the nipple will inform the patient.
+Measurements of the breasts and chest, and discussion about the desired size and shape of the breast and location of the nipple will inform the patient.